Get paid to work from home? Yes please!

 Q: Can I lay my baby down immediately after burping?

-A: It’s generally recommended to hold your baby in an upright position for a few minutes after burping to help prevent regurgitation or vomiting.
+A: After burping, hold your baby upright for a few minutes to minimize the risk of regurgitation or vomiting.
 However, once your baby is comfortable and settled, you can lay them down for sleep or play.

 Q: Can I use a burping cloth or towel?